mortonprod/DesignConcepts/README.md

 9. If you don't know the height of div since you want width=fullScreen and this depends ons device then you don't have pixels or percentage.
 Do you need js for this or use css somehow?
 10. Cna't use transform:"translateY(100) with jquery
+11.Set parameter of function using name?
+Not working
 ##Resources

 [Palette] http://paletton.com/